 There’s nothing like basking in the sunshine while hanging out with good friends in the great outdoors.
-Especially with the 4th of July around the corner, there’s a lot to look forward to for entertaining in the dog days of summer.
+Especially with the 4th of July in mind, there’s a lot to look forward to for an outdoor party in the dog days of summer.
 The thing about those dog days of summer, though?
 They can be horrendously hot and humid (at least in my home state of Virginia).
 And there’s nothing like a guest passing out from the heat to put a damper on your shindig.
 Remember, consideration of guests’ comfort is a key element of good hospitality.

-Here are a few strategies to beat the heat and keep your guests focused on having a good time:
+Here are a few strategies on how to keep your guests cool during a summer party:

 1. Water, Water Everywhere